hayleyw7/rock-paper-scissors/README.md

 If the user selects "Magic: The Gathering", they are presented with 5 images: rock, paper, scissors, lizard, alien.
 When they click one, it works just as in the previous game, except for five MTG choices instead of three RPS choices.

-If at any point a user wants to clear store to 0-0, they can click "Start Over" on the home page.
+If at any point a user wants to clear the score to 0-0, they can click "Start Over" on the home page.

 ## Screenshots